BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Experiments

 We evaluate multi-track and piano continuation using different datasets.
 The multi-track setting is evaluated on Lakh MIDI Dataset (LMD)~\citep{raffel2016lakh}, which yields 148K pieces ($\sim$8.6K hours) after processing.
 For the piano setting, we supplemented the 15K piano pieces found in LMD with 193K pieces from MuseScore, yielding 208K piano pieces in total.
 All data is quantized to 16th-note resolution and split 80/10/10 at song level with transposition augmentation.

-Our language model is a 16-layer Transformer decoder following LLaMA~\citep{touvron2023llama}, comprising 150M parameters.
+Our language model is a 16-layer Transformer decoder following LLaMA~\citep{touvron2023llama}, comprising 150M parameters, with Rotary Position Embedding (RoPE)~\citep{su2024roformer} as the positional encoding, chosen for its length-extrapolation capability since our continuation experiments generate beyond the training context length.
 We refer readers to Appendix~\ref{app:dataset} and~\ref{app:implementation} for more details on data processing and model training.
 These settings are kept identical for our tokenization and all baseline methods to maintain a fair comparison.